When is Vspry launching?

-Vspry uses modern technology to verify your identity and identity documents against national databases such as those containing passport, drivers’ licence, healthcare card and other identity information.
-There may be cases where we cannot adequately verify the information you give us.
+Vspry uses modern technology to securely verify your identity and identity documents against national databases such as those containing passport, drivers’ licence, healthcare card and other identity information.

 Can I open one account for my family?

 Yes.
-You can open 1 account, and then nominate family members whom are permitted to use health savings to pay for healthcare services.
+You can open 1 account, and then nominate family members whom are permitted to use health savings to pay for health, wellness and veterinarian services.

-How do I get money into my Vspry Health Savings Account?
+How do I deposit money into my Vspry Live Well savings account?

-In order to deposit money, you need to logon to your Vspry account and select “Add Funds”, and once you have completed the request, Vspry will initiate a direct debit from your nominated bank account as per your request, which gives you the option of a once-only deposit, or recurring options.
+In order to deposit money, you need to logon to your Vspry account and select “Add Funds”, and once you have completed the request, Vspry will initiate a direct debit from your nominated bank account.

 Is savings and paying with Vspry really free?

 Yes.
 As further context, the Vspry LIve Well Trust targets a return of around 0.75% p.a. above the Reserve Bank Overnight Cash Rate.
 So if the RBA Cash Rate is 0.75% p.a., the Trust aims to earn 1.50% p.a., with the Trustee earning a Management Fee of 1.00% p.a. subject to the earning rate of the Trust being greater than the Management Fee.
 By way of example, if the earning rate of the trust was 0.75%, the Management Fee would be capped at 0.75%, so Vspry is free of cost to use for consumers.
 Refer to the Vspry Live Well Trust Product Disclosure Statement for more information.

 So how does Vspry make money?